 So you’ve hit the South Island and arrived in Christchurch – the Garden City.
-This is a great place to start your South Island adventure which is going to take you on a 10 day tour ending up in the adventure capital of the world – Queenstown.
+This is a great place to start your South Island adventure which is going to take you on a 10-day tour ending up in the adventure capital of the world – Queenstown.
 Let’s hope you’re all set and let’s GO!
 If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Christchurch or our hire cars in Queenstown – we’re not New Zealand’s favourite rental car company for no reason!

 - Route map with key locations